-This course aims to impart a knowledge of project-work, i.e. the organization leadership and control of project activity.
-The course also aims to prepare the student for participating in project-related work.
+This course aims to impart knowledge of project-work, that is, the organizational leadership and control of project activity.
+The course also aims to prepare students for participating in project-related work.
 This will be achieved by practicing skills in communication and group dynamics.
-It deals with issues such as general knowledge on what is meant by a project and when project organization can/should be used, project leadership, various approaches for organization of projects, project start-ups, project evaluation, etc. It provides insight into group interaction theory as well as skills training in the subject.
+It deals with issues such as general knowledge on what is meant by a project and when certain project organization can/should be used, project leadership, various approaches for organization of projects, project start-ups, project evaluation, etc. It provides insight into group interaction theory as well as skills training in the subject.
 The course encompasses both practical and theoretical components.